raymondEhlers/aliceDockerCVMFS/README.md

  - If you see errors about clock skew in `make`, you should run make again after your initial `make` finishes.
 This is caused by the way that files are shared via `nfs`.
 Running make again should update the build in case any files were missed.
 (In testing, the files that had clock skews did not appear to be source files which would have mattered for the build.
 They were just configuration files.
 However, it is still a good idea to pay attention to these types of errors).

  - If you connect to Cisco AnyConnect VPN client, it will probably break the network routing until you restart.
 Based on the available information, [this](https://github.com/boot2docker/boot2docker/issues/628#issuecomment-148961252) should resolve the issue, but I have not tested it yet.
 Note that `boot2docker` is the old name for what we are using now.

+    Alternatively, consider switching to `openconnect`.
+It does not break routing, so docker continues to work just fine.

 #### `docker-machine-nfs` Troubleshooting